decidables/decidables/sites/detectable/src/conclusion.md

 ---
-title: "Conclusions: The Power of Simplicity"
+title: 'Conclusions: The Power of Simplicity'
 layout: page
 script: index
 ---